kitchen/dotfiles/README.md

+# superceded

+This repo has been superceded by my new [chezmoi](https://www.chezmoi.io/) powered [dotfiles repo](https://github.com/kitchen/chezmoi-dotfiles)

+# old stuff
+.
 kitchen's dotfiles

 I'm now using [`stow`](https://www.gnu.org/software/stow/) to manage my dotfiles.
 Or at least trying to.
 This is an experiment.
 So far I really only have 3 things I have my dotfiles on anymore and they all support `stow`, so that's good.